 One of the questions I get asked most often about stretch sewing patterns is whether you can make them with a regular sewing machine.
 The answer is a giant YES!!!
 You honestly do not need an overlocker or a serger to sew a stretch sewing pattern like my Rowan bodysuit and tee.
-Today i thought i’d show you how to sew a neckline band using only a regular sewing machine.
+Today I thought I’d show you how to sew a tee neck band using only a regular sewing machine.
 We used this sample in our lookbook photoshoot, so you know it works well!

-One of my favourite tips for sewing knits on a regular sewing machine is to lower your foot pressure if your machine will allow.
-A regular presser foot pressure is great for most sewing, but i find for knits, less foot pressure results in less rippling in your fabric.
+One of my favourite tips for sewing knits on a regular sewing machine is to lower your foot pressure if your machine will allow it.
+A regular presser foot pressure is great for most sewing, but I find for knits, less foot pressure results in less rippling in your fabric.

 If you’d like more of my tips for sewing with stretch fabrics on a regular machine, check out this post.

 Fold the band in half widthways, so that the right sides are facing outwards, and the raw edges are touching.